REVISION:Reflective Intent Mining and Online Reasoning Auxiliary for E-commerce Visual Search System Optimization: Experiments

-\paragraph{\textbf{Online deployment details}} An Image Query Caching Module is deployed to reduce redundant processing of semantically similar image queries by reusing historical reasoning results.
+An Image Query Caching Module is deployed to reduce redundant processing of semantically similar image queries by reusing historical reasoning results.
 It combines a global image feature extractor with a vector database to detect near-duplicate queries (similarity \textgreater 0.85).
 Highly similar queries directly reuse cached global decisions while executing only downstream actions.
-Over time, this cache covers about 30\% of queries, achieving over 93\% accuracy and significantly lowering computation costs.
-We further adopt the Prefill–Decode decoupled architecture [16] and design a real-time scheduling mechanism that monitors task load at the millisecond level, dynamically routing requests to low-load workers for maximum throughput.
-For unseen user intents during the offline stage, REVISION-R1 leverages its generalization ability in the online stage to infer the most suitable optimization strategies.
-If the user does not click, the system automatically reclassifies the case through the offline mining pipeline.

-Our serving system is adapted from SGLang\cite{sglang}, deployed on a cluster of 45 PPU GPUs.
-After generating the plan list, the system concurrently retrieves required external information alongside the main search pipeline to minimize end-to-end latency.
-Most of the added delay originates from the REVISION-R1 model within the triggered subset, contributing roughly 95-100 ms to TP99 and 45 ms to average response time.

-\paragraph{\textbf{Model Training Details}} In the Supervised Fine-Tuning (SFT) stage, we sample hundreds of thousands of data from each main category, resulting in a total of 4.3 million training samples.
-The length of the thinking process is limited to 256 tokens.
-Subsequently, we evaluate the SFT-trained checkpoint on the same 4.3M dataset and collect difficult samples, where the model’s predictions do not match the ground truth, to use as training data for the Reinforcement Learning (RL) stage.
-These mismatched samples amounted to approximately 680K.
+Over time, this cache covers about 30\% of queries, achieving over 93\% accuracy and significantly reducing computation costs. \paragraph{\textbf{Online deployment details}} Our serving system is adapted from SGLang\cite{sglang}, deployed on a cluster of 45 PPU GPUs.
+We adopt the Prefill–Decode decoupled architecture\cite{pdsep} and design a real-time scheduling mechanism that monitors task load at the millisecond level, dynamically routing requests to low-load workers for maximum throughput.
+After generating the plan list, the system concurrently fetches required external data alongside the main search pipeline to minimize end-to-end latency.
+The additional latency is primarily due to the REVISION-R1 model in the triggered subset, contributing 95–100ms to {TP99~\cite{dean2013tail} (Latency at 99th percentile) and 45ms to average response time. \paragraph{\textbf{Model Training Details}} In the Supervised Fine-Tuning (SFT) stage, we collect 4.3M training samples by sampling hundreds of thousands from each main category, with thinking processes limited to 256 tokens.
+For the Reinforcement Learning (RL) stage, we identify 680K difficult samples as training data where SFT predictions mismatch ground truth on the same 4.3M dataset.